mephistoshadow/Pizzahose_java_api_public/README.md

 How to use the Api:
 Using the main function, the user can achieve the following by typing Submit/update/cancel/delivery/Menu/Price:

-1.Submit: submit a order, which allow user to order pizzas, drinks, and toppings
+1.Submit: submit a order, which allow user to order pizzas, drinks, and toppings please note here, we provide the instrction for user how to use it, follow the exact same instrction as provided.

 2.update: update a order